akeesari/anjikeesari/docs/terraform/chapter-2.md

 8. **Modularity and Reusability:** Terraform supports the creation of reusable modules, allowing you to abstract and encapsulate infrastructure components.
 Modules can be shared and reused across projects and teams.

 9. **Input Variables and Outputs:** You can use input variables to parameterize your configurations, making them more flexible and reusable.
-Additionally, Terraform allows you to define outputs, which provide information about the provisioned resources.
+Also, Terraform allows you to define outputs, which provide information about the provisioned resources.

 10. **Remote State Storage:** Terraform allows you to store the state file remotely in backend storage (e.g., AWS S3, Azure Blob Storage) for collaboration and to maintain state consistency across teams.